bvarberg/testdouble-component/README.md

 ---

-One way to  `td.component`, using Jest for module replacement.
+One way to use `td.component`, using Jest for module replacement.

 ```tsx
 describe("Consumer", () => {